worldflora/wfo-docs/docs/meetings/2026_September_council.md

+---
-# Notes for September 2026 Council Meeting
+title: Notes for September 2026 Council Meeting
+---

 15 minutes isn't long enough to give a full demo of the website or cover how the data pipeline works.